turingschool/front-end-curriculum/lessons/testing-the-dom-with-webdriverio.md

 Now let's ramp up the complexity of our tests.

 I'm going to give you a user story.
-Based on that user story lets write tests to accomidate each expectation.
+Based on that user story lets write tests to accommodate each expectation.

 Some of you might be wondering what a user story is.
-A user story is expectations / guidlines that a user has for your application.
+A user story is expectations / guidelines that a user has for your application.
 In the wild you will typically recieves these as your spec.
 Typically your user story is actually your integration tests.
 The only difference is that it's meant for a human to read and not a computer.
 So lets take a normal user story and lets turn that into a test.

 ```